All Episodes

 Welcome back.

-Tom Sullivan's in for a rush today.
+Tom Sullivan sitting in for a rush today.

-He'll be back on Monday talking about Imus and uh Wall Street Journal poll.
+He'll be back on Monday talking about Imus.

-Should Don Imus get a second chance in radio.
+Should Don Imus get a second chance in radio?

 How do you think it's going?